joagzb/hormigas-urbanas/README.md

 ## Notebook experiment

 Open `src/TPF.ipynb` from either the repository root or `src/` after activating the project environment.
 The notebook does not rewrite import or output roots.
-It loads algorithm-specific profiles from `src/configuration/algorithm_settings.py`; use the lightweight CLI above for the base 20-ant, 100-epoch settings.
+It loads algorithm-specific profiles from `src/configuration/algorithm_settings.py`.

 Visual results are generated under the repository-root `tmp/` directory.
 The notebook records each algorithm's JSONL history and writes its interactive animation there.